Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 • Enter your domain and initiate a scan.

-• Verify the report for:
+• Review the SSL Monitor Vulnerability report and check for:

 • HSTS header presence with the correct preload directive.